Frequently Asked Questions

 FYI: Cloth bags are often available for free at the recycle depot.
-They can be found in the FreeStore and hanging by the paper basket.
+They are located in the FreeStore.

 7. Can aluminum foil be recycled?

-Yes: aluminum is recycled with steel cans and they are collected together.
-Please wash off any food residue.
-Otherwise raccoons, rats, and ravens will dig through accumulated foil and make a mess.
+Please wash off any food residue otherwise raccoons, rats, and ravens will dig through the foil and make a mess.

 8. If something is made from recycled paper or plastic, can it be recycled again?

-While it’s true that recycling paper and plastic over and over will degrade the quality, that doesn’t mean you can’t recycle it.
+While it’s true that repeatedly recycling paper and plastic will degrade the quality, that doesn’t mean you can’t recycle it.
 Many recycled products contain a percentage of both virgin and post-consumer recycled content.

 Plastic is a great starting place for reducing your reliance on single-use containers, such as plastic water bottles.